 - Complete stretch role assignments that will improve experiences applying Definition of Leadership Excellence

-- Receive support from Director of Leadership Development, Principals, Principal Mentors, Associate Superintendents, Deputy Superintendent, District Partners and other leaders
+- Receive support from Director of Leadership Development, Principals, Aspiring Principal Coaches, Associate Superintendents, Deputy Superintendent, District Partners and other leaders

 - Research best practices and strategies for school improvement and leadership development

 - Shadow school and district leaders throughout the school year

 - Apply content learned during monthly sessions to current work at schools and offices